ggeorgovassilis/magic-wormhole-transit-relay-docker/README.md

 ## Building

-> sudo docker build -t magic-wormhole-transit-relay-docker .
+`sudo docker build -t magic-wormhole-transit-relay-docker .`

 ## Running

-> sudo docker run magic-wormhole-transit-relay-docker
+`sudo docker run magic-wormhole-transit-relay-docker`

+The relay server is exposed at TCP port 4001.

+## Using

+`wormhole --transit-helper "tcp:localhost:4001" send Dockerfile`

+Replace "localhost" with whatever server name the relay is running on.